Experts eye more travel testing to contain COVID in Hawaii | WTOP

 After months of mandatory quarantines, business closures and virtually no tourists, Hawaii had among the lowest infection rates in the nation.
 Then, in October 2020, the state allowed travelers to skip quarantine with a single pre-flight test.

 In July, Hawaii lifted its quarantine and testing requirements for vaccinated travelers.
-A month later the state was in the throws of a record surge of delta variant cases that were filling hospitals and leaving more people dead than at any other time in the pandemic.
+A month later, the state was in the throes of a record surge of delta variant cases that were filling hospitals and leaving more people dead than at any other time in the pandemic.

 Before July, Hawaii reported a seven-day average of 46 daily cases.
 In the first week of September, that number was up to nearly 900.
 Case rates have slowly begun to decline since, but experts say it’s unclear if that will hold.